Photo by Oskar Henriksson

-Instead, I’ve been in a mud bath of apathy.
+I’ve been in a mud bath of apathy.
 It’s not a lack of motivation.
 I’m motivated to do a lot of things.
 The problem is, I can’t seem to get going on anything.
 I have lots of unfinished tasks.
-To get moving, here are several techniques that I use.
+To get moving, here are several techniques that I use with varying degrees of success.

 Make a List and Work It